DSCI-310-2023/dsci-310-group-13-pkg/README.md

 fitting the model in a specific workflow.
 Therefore, this package may not be practical other than in this project.

-If you are interested at reading the vignettes for this package, you can click [here](https://dsci-310.github.io/dsci-310-group-13-pkg/articles/Intro_to_youtubeFunction.html).
+If you are interested at reading the **vignettes** for this package on *a pkgdown site*, you can click [here](https://dsci-310.github.io/dsci-310-group-13-pkg/articles/Intro_to_youtubeFunction.html).
 The vignettes are very similar to the Usage section below, but with a little bit more details on how the functions are used in the container.